buddydev/mediapress/readme.txt

 Please see the demo or the MediaPress site for more screenshots.

 == Changelog ==
+= 1.0.6 =
+ * Numerous accessibility improve.
+Huge thanks to @mercime for the contribution.
+ * Fix the js error on media edit page.
+Thank you Sarah( @sitesforchrist )
+ * Fix Uploading to group gallery from sitewide activity.
+Thank you Leo, @valuser
+ * Fix the issue which caused attachments to not work on activity screen for some of the users.
+ * Added functions fro moving media from one gallery to another gallery.
+ * Added support for ondemand gallery creation using the mpp_get_context_gallery hook
+ * Updated default archive/single gallery permalink slug to use same string 'galleries'

 = 1.0.5 =
  * Fix the problem with media upload on new gallery screen in the dashboard
  * Fix a fatal error on BuddyPress 2.6.0 when group is not active